Skip to main content

 Overview

-The INBOX → Process Instances page allows users to monitor, control, and audit process executions they have initiated or participated in.
+The Automations page allows users to monitor, control, and audit running or completed automation executions.

 From this page, you can: